marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 ## Brain software and hardware

-Most computers we’re familiar with have both hardware and software.
+Most computers we're familiar with have both hardware and software.
 The hardware includes the physical components that literally make up the computer, like the CPU, RAM, disk, motherboard, and peripherals like the monitor and speakers.
 We can also write out sets of instructions, or programs, that tell the hardware what to do.
 These programs constitute the software of the computer.
 In this way, two computers with the same hardware can be programmed to do extremely different things.

 In addition to distinguishing between hardware and software, you could identify multiple _layers_ of software in a computer, ranging from "low-level" (close to the hardware) to "high-level" (abstracted from the hardware).
 The lowest layer would probably be the assembler, which turns :hook[assembly language]{id="assembly"} into `1`s and `0`s that the CPU can execute.
-The next lowest level software above that would be the compiler, which turns human-readable code into assembly, and somewhere above that, we’d find the operating system, which is the most user-friendly way to interface with the computer.
+The next lowest level software above that would be the compiler, which turns human-readable code into assembly, and somewhere above that, we'd find the operating system, which is the most user-friendly way to interface with the computer.

 These higher levels of software make the hardware easier to work with at the expense of flexibility.
-For example, the operating system won’t let you write so many files that you overwrite the memory containing the instructions for the operating system itself, even though the hardware technically permits it.
+For example, the operating system won't let you write so many files that you overwrite the memory containing the instructions for the operating system itself, even though the hardware technically permits it.

 The brain can be understood similarly.
 The "hardware" of our brain would be our neurons, as well as the laws of physics that govern the chemistry that governs those neurons.
 Dependent on that, we have various (fuzzy) layers of mental "software".
 Obviously, these different mental levels of cognition can't be teased apart as easily as the CPU from the motherboard, but some brain functions certainly seem lower-level than others.